“There is no aesthetic without soft tissue harmony” – Marius Steigmann.

 Every implant is designed to create primary stability, however with so many options of surface technology on the market, what is the clinical evidence behind these surface technologies and how do they really work to encourage faster osseo-integration and a positive soft tissue response?
-Marcus Beschnidt and Jack Ricci will debate the evidence and take a deeper look at how hard tissue and soft tissue respond to implants at the Great Clinical Paper Debate.
+Marcus Beschnidt and Jack Ricci debated the evidence and took a deeper look at how hard tissue and soft tissue respond to implants at the Great Clinical Paper Debate in February.

-Is one dependent on the other and will the results of the discussion make you more attached to your choice of implant?
+Is one dependent on the other and did the results of the discussion make you more attached to your choice of implant?